Tomas1337/MaskDetector/README.md

 Change src=0 to use built in camera on 'Play webcam stream' vs = VideoStream(src=1).start()

+Update 5/12
+Updated the class objects and function to add in facial tracking.
+This is so we can use the reliability of the MTCNN network while maintaining excellent FPS.

+Testing on google cloud Functions has also yielded a speed of about 900ms per mask inference.
+Not all useful for our case.

 Update 5/1/2020
 Added a module to stream youtube video and live apply the detection algorithsm